A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 Note that according the definition in Section \ref{sec:general}, here the perception variables $\Om_p=\{\{\W_l\},\{\b_l\},\{\X_l\},\X_c\}$, the hinge variables $\Om_h=\{\V\}$, and the task variables $\Om_t=\{\U,\R\}$.

-\textbf{Learning}: Based on the CDL model above, all parameters could be treated as random variables so that fully Bayesian methods such as Markov chain Monte Carlo (MCMC) or variational approximation methods \cite{DBLP:journals/ml/JordanGJS99} may be applied.
+\textbf{Learning}: Based on the CDL model above, all parameters could be treated as random variables so that fully Bayesian methods such as Markov chain Monte Carlo (MCMC) or variational inference \cite{DBLP:journals/ml/JordanGJS99} may be applied.
 However, such treatment typically incurs high computational cost.
-Consequently, CDL uses an EM-style algorithm for obtaining the MAP estimates, as in \cite{CTR}.
+Therefore CDL uses an EM-style algorithm to obtain the MAP estimates, as in \cite{CTR}.